Swift Pros and Cons: Building an iOS App

 Effective memory management

 Swift uses a solution called Automatic Reference Counting (ARC) that builds upon its ObjectiveC predecessor.
+Swift also uses an LLVM compiler framework which translates assembly language to machine code, optimizing performance and improving development speed.
 The ARC determines which class instances are not being used and gets rid of them for developers.
 This gives developers more time to focus on the app’s performance without reducing its CPU or memory allocation.

 ABI stability